Vishtasp Sast: Manuscripts

 The Vishtasp Sast is extant through two manuscript traditions, one in India and one in Iran.
 They have recently been analyzed by Jaime Martinez-Porro, who presented two different theories to explain the interdependencies between the different traditions.
-The Avestan Digital Archive has pusblished the Pahlavi manuscript F12a_5310, and a number of Sade manuscripts, namely manuscripts G18a_5010, G120_5115, HM_5040, 5020 (K4), and 5102 (DY1).
+The Avestan Digital Archive has published the Pahlavi manuscript F12a_5310, and a number of Sade manuscripts, namely manuscripts G18a_5010, G120_5115, HM_5040, 5020 (K4), and 5102 (DY1).

 Structure and content

 The text of the Vishtasp Sast is divided into eight chapters, called fragards.
 These fragards are used during the Vishtasp Yasht ceremony as insertions into the text of the Visperad ceremony.
 This is similar to the fragards of the Vendidad, which are likewise inserted into the Visperad ceremony during a performance of a Vendidad ceremony.
 Since the sections of the Visperad are called karde, the term fragard has consequently being interpreted as around a karde.

 The content of the Vishtasp Sast is not always clear, due to the deteriorated Avestan of the text.
 On the other hand, the Middle Persian translation of the text, present in the Pahlavi manuscripts, has been considered to be rather faithful.
 The content of the text mostly consists of Zarathustra explaining a number of principles of the religion to Vishtaspa.